faiqali1/google-homepage/README.md

-# google-homepage
+# Google Home Page

-First part of the odin-project
+The first mini-project from the [Odin Project](https://www.theodinproject.com/).